 Section 2 - Special Meetings.
 Special meetings of the Congregation may be called at any time by the President and shall be called by the President upon written request of not less than forty (40) members of the Congregation or twelve (12) Elected Members (as hereinafter defined) of the Board of Trustees.
 The call for any such meeting shall state the reason for which it is called.
 The Secretary shall send written notice of such meetings to all members at their addresses as recorded on the books of the Congregation at least ten (10) days prior thereto unless, in the opinion of the President or upon the request of the members of the Congregation or the members of the Board of Trustees requesting the meeting, the emergency nature of the meeting requires shorter notice.

 Section 3 - Voting Privileges.
-At all meetings, including special meetings, of the Congregation, every member and spousal member entitled to vote shall each have one (1) vote (i.e. they will be able to cast a total of two votes).
+At all meetings, including special meetings, of the Congregation, every adult member entitled to vote shall each have one (1) vote.
 To be entitled to vote, however, each member must be in attendance at the meeting.
 Voting by proxy shall not be permitted.

 Section 4 - Quorum.
 A quorum for the transaction of business at a meeting of the membership shall be forty (40) members but less than a quorum may adjourn any membership meeting to another date.